ParallelMaths/parallel/pages/9-35-summer-sums.md

 * [ ] The conservation of atoms
 * [ ] The conservation of curiosity

-Finally, it’s up to you, but you might enjoy watching the rest of Tadashi’s video about paperclips
+Finally, it’s up to you, but if you haven't already you might enjoy watching the rest of Tadashi’s video about paperclips

 @[youtube](wGkvyN6s9cY?end=452rel=0) _(If you have problems watching the video, right click to open it in a new window)_
 :::